 It’s not just about importing keywords into meta tags; On-Page SEO is beyond having your keywords in the title, keywords in H1, and all that.

 If you are optimizing your pages based on this type of advice, you are dealing in the past.
+Learning how to do SEO like an expert using updating techniques will help you in the short and long run.

 Google is smarter than it used to be with all the existing ranking algorithms; Panda, Rankbrain, Hummingbird, and, more recently, BERT.